 When I first started my web design business, I charged too little and struggled until I nailed down a good pricing structure.

 My last furniture project was profitable, but I probably underpriced it by 25 percent.
 Since that project, I’ve developed an Excel spreadsheet where I easily price out my time, materials, and profit, so I’m giving a fair price and being compensated appropriately.

 If you want to be around for the long haul, you need to charge enough to cover your time, materials, and profit.

 Get to Know People in the Industry

 One of the highlights for me in the digital marketing industry has been making friends.
 You could say they are my competition, but Denver is a pretty big city, so I don’t bid against them very much.
 I had a mastermind group with a couple of guys where we would share our proposals and talk about how we handled client situations, like changes to the scope of work or collecting payment more quickly.

 I’ve gotten to know some of the people in the woodworking industry as well.
 I met a guy who had a small shop and needed extra room for bigger projects.
 He started working out of the same workshop where I work, which allowed him access to a big paint booth, space for assembly, and high-quality equipment.
 We gave each other advice on solving problems.
-Plus, I helped him on a couple of installations.
+Plus, I helped him with a couple of installations.

-I’m a big proponent of having a side hustle, and building furniture works nicely as a side hustle for me.
+I’m a big proponent of having a side hustle and building furniture works nicely as a side hustle for me.
 Whether I’m looking at a beautiful piece of furniture I created or pulling up an intricate website I designed, my pride in my work is the same, and for now, I’m content to mix the two types of work.